daizutabi/mkapi/docs/usage/object.md

 ::: examples.styles.google

 !!! warning
-    Currently, MkAPI supports a small subset of reStructuredText formatting:
+    Currently, MkAPI supports a small subset of reStructuredText directives:

+    - `.. code-block::`
+    - `.. note::`
+    - `.. warning::`
-    `.. code-block::`, `.. note::`, `.. warning::`,  and `.. deprecated::`
+    - `.. deprecated::`

-    directives.
-The following content must be indented by four spaces from the start indent of directives.
+    The following content must be indented by four spaces.

 You can check the corresponding docstring [here][examples.styles.google|source].

 !!! note
-    You can link a Markdown text to object (1) documentation or (2) source:
+    In a Markdown source, you can add a link to
+    (1) documentation or (2) source of an object:

-    1. `[some text][examples.styles.google]`
+    1. `[some text][package.module.function]`
-    2. `[some text][examples.styles.google|source]`
+    2. `[some text][package.module.function|source]`

+    In a docstring, the module name can be omitted:

+    ```python
+    import module

+    def f():
+        """[A function][f] or just [f]."""

+    def g():
+        """You can refer [other object][f] as well as [module]."""
+    ```

 ## Module members

-The last part of this page is for module's members.
+The last part of this page is for module members.
 The syntax to embed these objects is the same as package or module.
-But here, a new filter `sourcelink` is introduced.
+In addition, a new filter `sourcelink` is introduced here.

 ### Class

-`examples.styles.goole` has a `ExampleClass` class.
+`examples.styles.goole` module has an `ExampleClass` class.
 You can write like below:

 ```markdown
 ::: examples.styles.google.ExampleClass|sourcelink
 ```

-A new `sourcelink` filter is added at the end of the line.
+A new `sourcelink` filter is added at the end of line.
 This filter creates a link to the source code to enable to visit it easily.
 Let's see the output.
 A `[source]` tag is added in the right side of the heading .
-You can click it to see the code.
+You can click it to see the source code.

-Functions or attributes can also be embeded in Markdown source in the same way as described above.
+Functions or attributes can also be embeded in a Markdown source in the same way as described above.

 There is another useful feature.
 The heading of object documentation contains the fullname of an object.
 This fullname has hierarchical links to parent objects.
-In the below examples, the fullname is:
+In the current case, the fullname is:

     examples.styles.google.ExampleClass